BIP39 Phrase

-What is Bitcoin Dominance and How to Use It
+What is Bitcoin Dominance & How to Use It

 Bitcoin dominance is a key metric used to assess the influence of Bitcoin within the broader cryptocurrency market.
 It shows the proportion of Bitcoin’s capitalization relative to the combined market cap of all digital assets.
 This figure serves as an indicator of investor sentiment, capital distribution, and potential shifts in market momentum.
 For traders at any level, interpreting Bitcoin dominance correctly can enhance strategy development and decision-making.